GSA/open-gsa-redesign/_apidocs/location-public-api.md

 ## Overview

-The Public Location Services API will allow users to retrieve location data needed for opportunities
+The Public Location Services API provides Location Services data (State, City, and ZIP) and is to be used when validating location data being submitted to Beta.SAM.gov ONLY

 ## Getting Started